khanadm/kubernetes-documentation/README.md

 What are the types of Kubernetes services?
 ---

 ClusterIP.
-Exposes a service which is only accessible from within the cluster.
+This is the default service of Kubernetes which allows us to communicate within Kubernetes, which is internal communication, so for external traffic, it uses a proxy to communicate.
+This service is useful when we want to debug the service or want to show interact Kubernetes dashboards Exposes a service which is only accessible from within the cluster.

 NodePort.
+This service allows us to open ports on the virtual machine, and after this, traffic gets forwarded to these ports.
+This is one of the most used services.
 Exposes a service via a static port on each node’s IP.

 LoadBalancer.
-Exposes the service via the cloud provider’s load balancer.
+This component allows us to connect with the service externally to the internet, so in such a scenario, it will help us to forward all the external traffic to the respective service, also; as we know in Kubernetes, we have specific IP to every service.Exposes the service via the cloud provider’s load balancer.

 ---